patrickdappollonio/tabloid/README.md

 [![Downloads](https://img.shields.io/github/downloads/patrickdappollonio/tabloid/total?color=blue&logo=github&style=flat-square)](https://github.com/patrickdappollonio/tabloid/releases)

 `tabloid` is a weekend project.
-The goal is to be able to parse inputs from several command line applications like `kubectl` and `docker` that use a `tabwriter` to format their output: this is, they write column-based outputs where the first line is the column title -- often uppercased -- and the values come below, and they're often perfectly aligned.
+The goal is to be able to **parse inputs from several command line applications like `kubectl` and `docker` that use a `tabwriter` to format their output**: this is, they write column-based outputs where the first line is the column title -- often uppercased -- and the values come below, and they're often perfectly aligned.

 Here's an example: more often than not though, you want one field from that output instead of a tens-of-lines long output.
 So your first attempt is to resort to `grep`: